-Neeko Paluzzi (b.
-1988) is a queer, Canadian artist and educator whose practice focuses on intertextual photo-based installations.
-His images blend the possibilities of traditional, analogue darkroom processes with contemporary photographic techniques, such as 3D scanning and printing.
-He is a graduate of the Photographic Arts and Production program at the School of the Photographic Arts: Ottawa (2017) and holds a degree in Second Language Teaching from the University of Ottawa (2011).
-He had a featured exhibition at the Scotiabank CONTACT Festival in 2019 and was the winner of the 2018 Project X, Photography Grant from the Ottawa Arts Council.
+Neeko Paluzzi is a graduate of the Photographic Arts and Production program at the School of the Photographic Arts: Ottawa (2017) and holds a undergraduate degree in Second-Language Teaching (2011) and a masters degree in Film Studies (2013), both from the University of Ottawa.
+He was the recipient of the Karsh Continuum Photography Award from the City of Ottawa in 2021, had a feature exhibition at the Scotiabank CONTACT Festival in 2019, and was the winner of the 2018 Project X, Photography Grant from the Ottawa Arts Council.
 Paluzzi is currently completing a Masters of Fine Arts at the University of Ottawa while maintaining a teaching position at the Official Languages and Bilingualism Institute.